 Hazardous Waste Transporters Overview

-EPA, through RCRA, administers and enforces regulations that apply to transporters of hazardous waste.
-RCRA defines a "transporter" as any person engaged in the off-site movement of hazardous waste by air, railway, highway, or water (40 CFR 260.10).
-The hazardous waste transportation regulations establish the requirements for the handling, transportation, and management of hazardous waste.
+The EPA defines a "transporter" as any person engaged in the off-site movement of hazardous waste by air, railway, highway, or water (40 CFR 260.10).
+The EPA hazardous waste transportation regulations establish the requirements for the handling, transportation, and management of hazardous waste.
 For packaging, labeling, marking, and placarding, the EPA has adopted the DOT regulations.